mmmaillot/mlops-from-scratch/01_serving_a_model/Train_and_serve_a_basic_model_for_the_iris_dataset.md

 ## Getting a dataset

 For now, this will be a very simple step.
 We will be using a scikit-learn dataset, the now famous Iris dataset.
-It is small, easily downloadable on your laptop, already cleaned up.
+It is small, easily downloadable on your laptop, and already cleaned up.
 Later, we will deal with dirty datasets, too big too load on a single machine.

 But for now, we want to focus on the architecture, and the fastest way to shipping a model to production.